d12frosted/elpa-mirror/gnu/denote-readme.txt

   fit.
 By contrast, the command `denote-org-extras-link-to-heading' prompts for a file, then a heading, and inserts the link at point.

+  Just as with files, it is possible to show backlinks for the given heading ([Backlinks for Org headings]).

 [The file-naming scheme] See section 5

 [The `denote-org-store-link-to-heading' user option] See section 7.2

+[Backlinks for Org headings] See section 7.8.1

 7.4 Insert links matching a regexp